brpxqzme/my_sicp_today/2/README.md

 # 2.1 Introduction to Data Abstraction

-Exercises 2.1 follows section 2.1.1 (Example: Arithmetic Operations for Rational Numbers), in which a pair is used to represent a rational number and sign-corrects if necessary—but no other checking yet!
+Exercise 2.1 follows section 2.1.1 (Example: Arithmetic Operations for Rational Numbers), in which a pair is used to represent a rational number and sign-corrects if necessary—but no other checking yet!

+Exercises 2.2–2.3 follow section 2.1.2 (Abstraction Barriers), in which simple constructors and selectors abstract data away from implementation.

 # 2.2 Hierarchical Data and the Closure Property